Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/03-Intro-to-NGS-data-analysis-II.md

 ### Working with SAM/BAM files

 [Samtools](http://www.htslib.org/doc/samtools.html) is an extensive software suite that provides tools for working with alignment files.
 We will use Samtools to explore our alignments, and demonstrate some common tasks that can be performed using this software.
-While our alignments were generated from RNA-seq reads, the samtools usage examples below will be aplpiciable to analysis of any NGS data type.
+While our alignments were generated from RNA-seq reads, the samtools usage examples below will be appliciable to analysis of any NGS data type.

 Using samtools with the `view` command and `-H` flag allows you to view the header line of a SAM file.
 ```bash